TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.7.md

 ---

-because the mind of the flesh is enmity against God; for it is not subject to the law of God, neither indeed can it be:
+because the mind of the flesh is hostile towards God; for it is not subject to God's law, neither indeed can it be.